ashleylyh/quick_draw/README.md

 # Quick Draw — AI Drawing Duel

-A lightweight web app for a Quick, Draw!-style AI drawing duel.
+A lightweight web app for a Quick, Draw!
+AI drawing duel.
 Frontend lets players draw sketches and the backend returns model predictions, embeddings, and visualizations (UMAP / radar).
 This README explains setup, how to run the project, and documents the main backend API and data layout.

 ## Prerequisites
 - Python 3.12 (pyproject specifies 3.12.3)